elibs/ebash/README.md

 but it can be immensely helpful when you really need it.

 One caveat: you can’t change the value of `ETRACE` on the fly.
-The value it had when you sourced bashutils is the one that will affect the entire runtime of the script.
+The value it had when you sourced ebash is the one that will affect the entire runtime of the script.

 ## Data Structures